noname6962/Snake/README.md

 .

-Simple Snake game, run in console, with 3 types of fruits (N-normal S-speed G-2x Growth)
+Simple Snake game, with 3 types of fruits (N-normal S-speed G-2x Growth)

+.

+this is oop and it doesnt have gui for now instead it runs in console

 .